kkatano/bakeneko-60/README.md

 # Bakeneko 60 V3

-**V3 is currently a work in progress.
-Previous versions can be downloaded from the release page.**
+**V3 is still a work in progress.
+Previous versions are available for download on the release page.**

 A simple 60% keyboard for DIYers.
 This project is a special homage to TGR x Singa UNIKORN 60 and OTD 356 Mini.